fsc-data-science/research/README.md

 ## Entry Image

 Entry images should be placed in the `research-subsite/www/images/` folder; imgsrc should follow the structure `images/imagename.png` (www is a special directory for R Shiny apps. it should not be specified in imagesrc).

+## User Interface

+For those with RConnect authentication (i.e., a Flipside email), you can autonomously submit new entries via the *[GATED APP](https://science.flipsidecrypto.xyz/internal_research_update/)*